mulle-sde/mulle-make/dox/NAQ.md

 A: Ah yes, well there is also some code to clean up after the fact.
 The rest is pretty much housekeeping and some useful gimmicks.

-Q: *OK, whatever.
-If you don't want to answer it.
-Fine.*
+Q: *Isn't this slow ?
+You'd have to clone these dependencies for every project, that uses mulle-bootstrap ?*

-A: It's just more than can be said in a line or ten.
-And actually most of the code *is* dedicated to housekeeping.
+A: mulle-bootstrap can use a local git mirror to speed up those clones quite considerably.

 **Another developer**